IMS-Network/gaming-israel-theme/README.md

-# gaming-isreal-theme
+# gaming Israel Theme
-The theme for
+The theme for the WordPress-based cloud system that powers gaming Israel